rademacher-p/stats-learn/Documentation/journal/disc_notes.md

 - SE_risk_N_leg_T
   - Coarse has fastest convergence (data sensitivity), but worst asymptote (disc bias).
 Fine can barely adapt, so perfect asymptote is never realized in practice.
 Middle optimizes the trade-off for middle N values.
   - Gaussian demonstrates same trade-off!
-  - *add more gaussian or just remove*
-  - *move alpha from legend to title*

 - SE_risk_a0norm_leg_T
   - different argmins